smangul1/rop/README.md

 - `-o|--organism` (default: `human`): Organism to run ROP for.
     - Exactly one of the following: human, mouse.
-- `-s|--steps` (default: all except lowq and bacteria): Select the analysis modes to use.
+- `-s|--steps` (default: all except lowq, metaphlan, bacteria): Select the analysis modes to use.
     - A comma-separated list of one or more of the following: lowq, rdna, reference, repeats, circrna, immune, microbiome (which may be subdivided into bacteria, metaphlan, viral, fungi, protozoa).